ankur-dauneria/movies-trailers/README.md

 ## media.py

-This file contains classes which are used to build the complete backend of this projects.
+This file contains classes which are used to build the complete backend of this project.
 It has two classes `Video` and `Movie`.
 Video is parent class and Movie is a child class.